favourdev1/sorting_algorithms/README.md

 # C - Sorting algorithms & Big O

-This is an algorithm-based project in C Programming Language, by **Okechukwu Favoura**  during the Full Stack Software Engineering studies at **ALX**.
+This is an algorithm-based project in C Programming Language, by **Okechukwu Favour**  during the Full Stack Software Engineering studies at **ALX**.
 Several sorting algorithms are implemented, as well as their corresponding Big O notations.

 ## Tests :heavy_check_mark: